How to Turn a Blog Poll Into a Living Data Source

 When a poll stops accumulating meaningful responses, three things happen:

 1. Claims freeze.
-Every poll generates claims, trackable assertions like "42% of respondents report they don't track accuracy after publish."
+Every poll generates claims, trackable assertions like "42% of respondents report they do not track accuracy after publish."
 When new votes stop flowing, those claims stop updating.
 New readers see old distributions.

 3. Participation loses meaning.
 Readers sense when something is over.
 A frozen distribution signals the conversation has ended, even if the vote button still works.
-It's freshness theater applied to audience input.
+The data appears to update.
+The signal behind it stopped months ago.

 B2B databases decay at 2.1% per month.
-Poll data is no different.
-If new signal doesn't enter the system, the old signal drifts, and every claim built on it drifts with it.
+Poll data behaves the same way.
+If new signal does not enter the system, the old signal drifts, and every claim built on it drifts with it.

 Snapshot Logic vs Signal Logic

-Most blog polls follow snapshot logic: capture a moment, display the result, move on.
+The default for a blog poll is snapshot logic: capture a moment, display the result, move on.

 The alternative is signal logic: keep collecting input, detect shifts, update the claims downstream.